BNTX (BioNTech SE): Time to Pay Attention? - The Dwinnex

 Revenue Estimates

-7 analysts predict $2.31B in revenue for the current quarter.
+According to 7 analysts, the current quarter’s revenue is expected to be $2.31B.
 It ranges from a high estimate of $3.83B to a low estimate of $1.59B.
 As of the current estimate, BioNTech SE’s year-ago sales were $5.87B, an estimated decrease of -60.60% from the year-ago figure.
 For the next quarter, 7 analysts are estimating revenue of $3.88B, a decrease of -34.60% over than the figure of -$60.60% in the same quarter last year.
 There is a high estimate of $5.25B for the next quarter, whereas the lowest estimate is $2.68B.

 A total of 14 analysts have provided revenue estimates for BNTX’s current fiscal year.
 The highest revenue estimate was $17.31B, while the lowest revenue estimate was $13.75B, resulting in an average revenue estimate of $15.73B.
 In the same quarter a year ago, actual revenue was $20.36B, down -22.80% from the average estimate.
 Based on 15 analysts’ estimates, the company’s revenue will be $9.88B in the next fiscal year.
 The high estimate is $14.13B and the low estimate is $6.12B.
 The average revenue growth estimate for next year is down -37.20% from the average revenue estimate for this year.